 With ex-police bodyguards, most too will not have served as personal protection officers (PPOs) in “Prot”, that accolade goes to officers that served with RaSP (Royalty and Specialist Protection).
 Very few police officers reach this level.

 That said, the skills and experiences gained in the police and military are highly transferable into the private security industry and sets them in good stead for a successful second career in private security.

-Those that served in specialist protection units that went on to become bodyguards in the private sector are much rarer and naturally highly sought after due to their superior training, skills, and experience, therefore they command higher wages and cost more.
+Those that served in specialist protection units that went on to become bodyguards in the private sector are much rarer and naturally highly sought after due to their superior training, skills, and experience, therefore they command higher wages and will cost you more.

 The typical cost to hire a bodyguard in London and throughout the UK is between £500 – £1000 per day, which roughly works out at between £40 – £80 per hour based on a 12-hour day, plus expenses and VAT where applicable.

 It is industry standard to charge a day rate rather than an hourly rate.
 Some smaller companies may offer ‘half-day’ rates and some lesser companies by the hour.
 Others may be much cheaper; these companies should be avoided like the plague if you value your security and life!

 Please do not hire a bodyguard directly off Gumtree or social media, they may be unlicensed, untrained, and not insured.
 Hiring a bodyguard through a professional security company gives you peace of mind, and they have accountability.
 An established company will be able to prove licensing, security vetting, and insurance.
 Make sure you do your due diligence before hiring a bodyguard and entrusting them with your health, wealth, and family.

 Westminster Security provides professional close protection security services in London, the UK, and worldwide.